charliegotcodes/Automated-Amex-Expenditure-Script/README.md

 # Automated Amex Statement Spending Report

-his script automates the process of generating a spending report for your American Express account.
+This script automates the process of generating a spending report for your American Express account.
 It produces a pie chart that visually displays:

 * The amount spent that has already been paid.
 * The remaining balance that is left to be paid.